mstksg/inCode/copy/entries/auto-todo.md

 [README]: https://github.com/mstksg/auto/blob/master/README.md
 [twitter]: https://twitter.com/mstk "Twitter"

-This post is also a
+This post is also a short tutorial

 <!-- (Fair warning...this is not quite a "ghcjs tutorial", if that's what you're -->
 <!-- looking for; it's an auto tutorial that uses some rudimentary ghcjs. -->